omersha/omersha.github.io/_posts/2017-01-10-a-whole-new-dimension-of-optimization.md

 work on "all coordinates at once".
-A hint as for how it can be done was already given in the <a href="http://www.trivialorwrong.com/2016/11/28/take-the-rough- with-the-smooth.html">previous post</a> where Newton's method for finding roots was introduced, and it was mentioned that it can used (at least theoretically) for finding roots of multivariate functions.
+A hint as for how it can be done was already given in the <a href="http://www.trivialorwrong.com/2016/11/28/take-the-rough- with-the-smooth.html">previous post</a> where Newton's method for finding roots was introduced, and it was mentioned that it can be used (at least theoretically) for finding roots of multivariate functions.
 </p></div>